gamesbook/pyprototypr/docs/source/core_shapes.rst

 ---------------
 `↑ <table-of-contents_>`_

-These shapes are created by enclosing an area; the most basic being a simple rectangle.
+These shapes are created by enclosing an area, the most basic being a simple rectangle.
 They effectively have two dimensions: *height* and *width*.

-The difference between enclosed and linear shapes is that the area enclosed by the shape can be filled with a color; the default fill color is *white*.
+The difference between enclosed and linear shapes is that the area enclosed by the shape can be filled with a color.
+The default fill color is *white*.
 There is an overview on how color is used in the `Basic Concepts section <basic_concepts.rst>`_